Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/session-storage.md

 > In v6, the `.fromPropertyArray` method now returns the `expires` property in _milliseconds_ and leaves it to the app to convert it (if needed) from seconds.
 >
 > The existing [SQL-based implementations](../../../session-storage#readme), i.e., MySQL, PostgreSQL and SQLite, convert it from seconds from storage.
 The remaining implementations do not change the retrieved `expires` property.

+### Encrypting data for storage

+If you want to encrypt your access tokens before storing them, the `Session` class provides two methods: `fromEncryptedPropertyArray` and `toEncryptedPropertyArray`.

+These behave the same as their non-encrypted counterparts, and take in a `CryptoKey` object.
+If a session is currently not encrypted in storage, these methods will still load it normally, and will encrypt them when saving them.
+Currently, only the `accessToken` is encrypted.

+`fromEncryptedPropertyArray` will return ciphers for the encrypted fields, prefixed with `encrypted#`.
+That way, storage providers can progressively update sessions as they're loaded and saved, or run a migration script that simply loads and saves every session.

 [Back to guide index](../../README.md#guides)